oracle/offline-persistence-toolkit/README.md

 node_modules\offline-persistence-toolkit\dist\debug
 node_modules\offline-persistence-toolkit\dist\min
 ```
-If you are using the Offline Persistence Toolkit as a library in an Oracle JET app, edit `oraclejet-build.js` to include the toolkit as a library in the app that the Oracle JET tooling framework includes by default when Grunt builds your app, as illustrated by the following example:
+If you are using the Offline Persistence Toolkit as a library in an Oracle JET app, edit `oraclejet-build.js` to include the toolkit as a library in the app that the Oracle JET tooling framework includes by default when building your app, as illustrated by the following example:

 ```javascript